 When you’re in the market for a new home, you’ll be paying close attention to the condition and state of repair of all the houses you view.
 Before signing on the dotted line, plan to have a home inspector give you a full report so that you can make an offer that reflects the property’s true condition.
 Of course, you can’t hire a property inspector for each property you visit, so you’ll have to equip yourself to make some preliminary assessments.

-TLC Home Inspections, PLLC has put together a list of signs to watch out for that might indicate a termite infestation.
+TLC Home Inspections has put together a list of signs to watch out for that might indicate a termite infestation.

 Signs of a Possible Termite Infestation